kgryte/backbone-and-d3/README.md

 This implementation uses multiple libraries/frameworks.

-* D3.js: a visualization kernel.
+* D3.js: a visualization kernel
-* Backbone.js: an MV* framework.
+* Backbone.js: an MV* framework
+* Backbone-nested.js: a Backbone extension
 * Underscore.js: a utility library used by Backbone.js
 * jQuery.js: a general purpose library